RKelln/5-directions/public/writing/ppf.md

 <!-- .slide: id="Dartmouth" data-state="history" data-background-image="../images/Dartmouth.webp" data-background-position="right" data-background-size="contain" data-audio-advance="-1" -->
 ## 1956 <!-- .element: class="year" -->
-## Dartmouth Workshop on Artificial Intelligence
+## Dartmouth Workshop on Artificial Intelligence <!-- .element: class="no-print" -->

 The Dartmouth Summer Research Project on Artificial Intelligence is noted as the founding event of artificial intelligence as a field.
 In attendance were Minsky and Shannon, as well as others in the cybernetics, automata and information theory fields.

-Press right arrow to continue <!-- .element: class="quote glow" -->
+Press right arrow to continue <!-- .element: class="quote glow no-print" -->

+Notes:
+The Dartmouth Summer Research Project on Artificial Intelligence is noted as the founding event of artificial intelligence as a field.
+In attendance were Minsky and Shannon, as well as others in the cybernetics, automata and information theory fields.

 <!-- .slide: id="Perceptron" data-state="history" data-background-video="../video/Perceptron Research-cNxadbrN_aI.mp4" data-background-video-muted data-background-video-loop data-audio-advance="-1" -->